32 Email Cover Letter Samples | How to Write (with Examples)

 Attach your resume

-Attach your resume to the email cover letter as it helps the hiring manager know you and your level of education, work experience, and personal interests.
+Attach your resume, as it helps the hiring manager know you and your level of education, work experience, and personal interests.
 Ensure that your resume is written in a professional way to capture the attention of the hiring manager.

 Following are some samples given for your better understanding: